The first major presidential debate in New Hampshire has just ended and the big winner is . . .

 If Republican primary voters want a candidate who represents them, Bachmann grabbed the night.

-If, however, voters were looking for a Republican candidate who can win the general election in a close race against President Barack Obama, Mitt Romney
+If, however, voters were looking for a Republican candidate who can win the general election in a close race against President Barack Obama, Mitt Romney was the winner.

 With the economy teetering on the precipice and unemployment growing again, Romney came across as the man with both the political and business gravitas to fix the economy.